wilson0x4d/X4DESO/X4D_MiniMap/README.md

 ## Features

 - MiniMap Anchored to bottom-right of display.
-- Map/Zone Name
+- Map/Zone and Location Name
 - Player Position

 ## Known Issues

-- When changing zones without using a wayshrine, sometimes the MiniMap does not detect the zone change.
-You can work around this by opening and then closing the built-in game map.
+- When using the world map, sometimes exiting the world map causes the minimap to desync.
+Closing and re-opening the world map will fix the issue.

 ## Planned